dylan-lang/binary-data/documentation/source/index.rst

 Binary Data
 ===========

-The binary data library provides a domain specific language for manipulation of binary data, or structured byte sequences, as they appear in everyday software such as networking tools or graphics file manipulation.
-The binary data domain specific language uses the metaprogramming features of Dylan to a large extent.
+The binary data library provides a domain-specific language for manipulation of binary data, or structured byte sequences, as they appear in everyday software such as networking tools or graphics file manipulation.
+The binary data domain-specific language uses the metaprogramming features of Dylan to a large extent.

 The design goals are manifold: concise expressive syntax, efficient